yearn/yearn-comms/public/_posts/_updates/yearn-allowlist/en.md

 1. We first check the [method selector](https://github.com/yearn/eth-allowlist/blob/03f2a9ad5716abd0dbfc6d45885f5d6a04061edc/contracts/libraries/CalldataValidation.sol#L72).
 From the condition we generate what we are expecting the method selector to be for an approval transaction.
 Since we have the function name and parameters stored in the condition we can recreate the function and take `bytes4(keccak256(bytes(reconstructedMethodSignature)))`.
 We can then compare this against the first 4 bytes of the calldata, to ensure that a valid function is being called by the website.
 The 4 byte signature of `approve(address,uint256)` is `0x095ea7b3` so we can see that the calldata is valid for this.

 2. We then [validate the target](https://github.com/yearn/eth-allowlist/blob/03f2a9ad5716abd0dbfc6d45885f5d6a04061edc/contracts/libraries/CalldataValidation.sol#L50).
 To do this we make a call to the implementation contract of the condition, using the provided validation, in this case `isVaultUnderlyingToken`.
 We always know that we are validating an address so we can assume that that function has a single address parameter.
-It is also assumed that this function returns a bool.
+It is also assumed that this function returns a `bool`.
 If the value returned is false then the transaction is not valid.
 In the implementation contract there is a function `isVaultUnderlyingToken` which then proceeds to call Yearn’s vaults registry to perform the actual validation.

 3. We then [validate all the parameter conditions](https://github.com/yearn/eth-allowlist/blob/03f2a9ad5716abd0dbfc6d45885f5d6a04061edc/contracts/libraries/CalldataValidation.sol#L95), of which there can be more than one, or none in the case of a function with no arguments.
 In this case we want to check that the parameter in position 0 satisfies the function `isVault` on the implementation contract, this way we will know that the user is depositing into a valid vault.
 Again, the implementation contract uses the Yearn vault registry to check whether the address decoded from the calldata is a valid vault or not.